 Highly regarded for her imaginative and dramatic interpretations of new music, soprano Elizabeth Hilliard will work with composer Gráinne Mulvey to create a new, comic work for voice and tape.

-Inspired by “spam” - those ads for medical products that seem to appear in the middle of random text on the internet - it will be presented alongside existing work during their finale performance at The Dock, Carrick-On-Shannon.
+Inspired by “spam” - those ads for medical products that seem to appear in the middle of random text on the internet - it will be presented alongside existing work.

 Irish Soprano Elizabeth Hilliard is an exceptional singer based in Dublin and is widely regarded as an imaginative and dramatic interpreter of new music.
 She has worked in close collaboration with composers including Gráinne Mulvey, Jennifer Walshe, Christopher Fox and David Bremner and champions Irish art, music and composers, achieving recognition in the US and UK as well as her native country.
 She has been supported in her career by bursaries from Arts Council / An Chomhairle Ealaíon, Creative Ireland, Dún Laoghaire-Rathdown County Council and South Dublin County Council.